 Our Pre-Audit

-We file the file the VFIU is going to read.
+We build the file the VFIU is going to read.

 01Week 0